Falsifying Discriminant Validity of Predictive Algorithms: Falsification as an Evaluation Strategy

 \subsection{Falsification in Measurement}

-In disciplines that concern the development of tools to measure underlying constructs, such as psychometrics, falsification is important for establishing discriminant validity.
-Discriminant validity, also known as divergent validity, requires that the measure does not measure unintended constructs \citep{campbell1959convergent}.
+In disciplines that develop tools to measure underlying constructs, such as psychometrics, falsification is important for establishing discriminant validity---the requirement that a measure does not capture unintended constructs \citep{campbell1959convergent}.
 Discriminant validity is a key component of construct validity, which more broadly concerns whether the tool measures the intended construct \citep{cronbach1955construct}.
 For example, a tool intended to measure depression should show discriminant validity with respect to anxiety.
 Depression and anxiety often co-occur, so it is possible for a tool to appear to measure anxiety when it may actually better measure depression \citep{hewitt1991beck}.
 For proper clinical use, it is important to establish discriminant validity to ensure appropriate diagnosis and treatment.

-To assess discriminant validity, a common approach examines \emph{correlations} between measures of different constructs.
-However, correlations alone lack a principled threshold for determining when overlap is problematic.
-The \emph{multitrait-multimethod (MTMM) matrix} \citep{campbell1959convergent} provides a more structured framework by measuring multiple traits using multiple methods; discriminant validity is supported when correlations between different traits measured by the same method are lower than correlations between the same trait measured by different methods. \emph{Factor analysis}, particularly confirmatory factor analysis, evaluates whether items designed to measure different constructs load onto separate factors, with good model fit supporting discriminant validity.
-Finally, \emph{differential prediction} examines whether a measurement tool predicts outcomes differently across constructs---if a tool intended to measure construct A predicts outcomes associated with construct B equally well, this suggests a failure of discriminant validity.
-Our falsification framework draws most directly on the differential prediction paradigm, adapted to the setting of predictive algorithms.
+Among the methods used to assess discriminant validity in measurement domains, particularly relevant to our prediction setting is \emph{construct-based differential prediction}.\footnote{Other common methods for assessing discriminant validity require multiple measures of the underlying constructs.
+The \emph{multitrait-multimethod (MTMM) matrix} \citep{campbell1959convergent} assesses discriminant validity by comparing whether correlations between different traits measured by the same method are lower than correlations between the same trait measured by different methods. \emph{Factor analysis} evaluates whether items designed to measure different constructs load onto distinct factors and exhibit low cross-loadings, with good model fit and less-than-perfect factor correlations supporting discriminant validity \citep{brown2015cfa}.
+These approaches rely on redundancy in measurement, which is not available in our setting where we typically have only one measurement for the impermissible proxy.} This approach evaluates whether a measure predicts outcomes related to construct \(A\) better than outcomes related to construct \(B\).
+If a tool intended to measure \(A\) predicts outcomes associated with \(B\) equally well, this suggests a failure of discriminant validity \citep{darlington1971another,cohen2003applied}.
+Traditional differential prediction methods compare correlations across constructs.
+This approach is descriptive, offering no principled threshold for determining what correlation values constitute a meaningful violation of discriminant validity \citep{bollen1989sem,westen2003quantifying}. \looseness=-1